jtl-transit/swaa-travel-analysis/README.md

 ![image](https://user-images.githubusercontent.com/56656229/227348555-879205c3-0a9e-4378-b5f7-807c9aba65c8.png)

 The helper functions can be grouped into different categories as follows.
+Note that there are many more functions than those described below.

 **Filtering and processing**
 - `filter_df()`: Filters the entire dataset to high-quality responses only and to a specific set of questions relevant for travel.
 Also sets the scale column.